parnabghosh1004/Automated-fan-and-light/README.md

 ### Automated Fan and light

-This is a project created under robotics club of our college .
+This is a project completed under robotics club of our college .

 Code of the project is included along with the video link of the project is given below